launchdarkly/dotnet-test-helpers/README.md

 ## Compatibility

-This version of the project is built for two target frameworks:
+This version of the project is built for three target frameworks:

-* .NET Standard 2.0: Usable in .NET Core 2+, .NET 5+, .NET Framework 4.6+, and Xamarin.
+* .NET Standard 2.0: Usable in .NET Core 2+, .NET 5+, and Xamarin.
 * .NET Framework 4.5.2: Usable in .NET Framework 4.5.2.
+* .NET Framework 4.6.1: Usable in .NET Framework 4.6.1 and above.

 ## Contents

 The namespace `LaunchDarkly.TestHelpers.HttpTest` provides a simple abstraction for setting up embedded HTTP test servers that return programmed responses, and verifying that the expected requests have been made in tests.

 * The underlying implementation of the `HttpTest` classes in the .NET Standard 2.0 build is [EmbedIO](https://github.com/unosquare/embedio).
-EmbedIO does not support .NET Framework, so the `HttpTest` implementation in .NET Framework is based instead on [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net), which has somewhat more limited capabilities: in particular, it does not support chunked responses.
+EmbedIO does not support .NET Framework, so the `HttpTest` implementation in .NET Framework 4.5.2 is based instead on [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net), which has somewhat more limited capabilities: in particular, it does not support chunked responses.
+In .NET Framework 4.6.1 and above, this limitation does not apply because .NET Framework 4.6.1 is able to use .NET Standard 2.0 libraries.

 ## Contributing